keithlowc/health-companion/back_end_health_companion/README.md

 ## To deploy on Heroku

+* Make sure your application has Heroku Postgres on it (Hobby dev is the free version)

 * git init
 * git heroku create <APPNAME>
 * git add .
 * git commit -am "MESSAGE FOR COMMIT"
+* git push heroku master
 * Run python shell > Heroku run python > from app import db ---> db.create_all() (This will create the db and allow you to work with it locally)

+## To delete the database
+* Click into your heroku app
+* Click into installed add ons
+* Settings
+* Reset database
+* After this you will probably need to re-run on the console - Heroku run python > from app import db > db.create_all()

 ## Resources